Bongani-4/FarmGuardian-Android/README.md

 * ***Get help***:

-Function: AI to help sick livestock and offer other assistant
+Function: AI in FG to help clients with sick livestock live and offer other assistant withing FG app

 Example: chat page to communicate with artificial pet